rendoir/game-dev-study-guide/ComputerScience.md

         - Static global variable
         Has file scope (can only be accessed in the file where it is created).
     - Friend
-    Can be applied to functions or classes.
+    Can be applied to classes or member functions.
 Enables the function or class to access private members of the other class.
     - Auto: specifies that the type of the variable that is being declared will be automatically deduced from its initializer
     - Extern: Declares the *existence* of a variable without defining it.
 If used in a header, a source which includes it can use the variable.
 The variable still needs to be defined somewhere.

 - Struct Packing / Padding
-    - Padding is used to increase access performance
-    - Disable padding with `#pragma pack(1)` which packs on the first byte.
     - Each CPU Cycle can access only one word (4 bytes in 32-bit architectures).
 So if an `int` (4 bytes) is distributed in 2 words due to bad alignment before the int, then it will take 2 CPU cycles to read its value.
-    - Solution is to add padding
+    - Padding is used as a solution to increase access performance
+    - Disable padding with `#pragma pack(1)` which packs on the first byte.

 - Smart pointer
     - Automate the process of deleting the allocated memory.